dsarrut/gate-exercices/ex6.md

 ### Step 2

-Create from scratch a simple simulation that allow you to obtain the Energy spectrum of the Yttrium-90 in water.
+Create from scratch a simple simulation that allow you to get the Energy spectrum of the Yttrium-90 in water.

 ### Step 3